 Look for any discolorations that may hint at water damage.

-If the subflooring also shows signs of mold / mildew growth, it will need to be sanded and sealed to prevent recurrence.
+If the subflooring also shows signs of mold/mildew growth, it will need to be sanded and sealed to prevent a recurrence.

 Send your questions to email@example.com.